Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 This framework describes how cooperative systems operate under conditions of uncertainty.

-It focuses on the informational processes through which participants intepret signals derived from past contribution events in order to form expectations about future behaviour of the observed participant.
+It focuses on the informational processes through which participants access outcomes or traces from past contribution events, interpret them as signals, and evaluate those signals to form expectations about the future behaviour of the observed participant.

 The framework applies to interactions among individuals, institutions, and organised systems where cooperation must persist across time despite incomplete knowledge of future actions.

 ## Non-Scope